-As we continue to adjust to the shift in stay-at-home orders, we can't help but wonder what some of the everyday activities we used to do without a second thought will look like — such as hair appointments, manicures, and dermatology visits.
-Over the last few months, we've become accustomed to staying in the comfort of our own homes, so it's no wonder that we've been seeing more and more beauty professionals who are used to working in a salon making house calls to accommodate their clients during this time.
+As we continue to adjust to the reopening of business post stay-at-home orders, we can’t help but wonder what some of the everyday activities we used to do without a second thought will look like – such as hair appointments, manicures, and dermatology visits.
+Over the last few months, we’ve become accustomed to staying in the comfort of our own homes, so it’s no wonder that we’ve been seeing more and more beauty professionals who are used to working in a salon making house calls to accommodate their clients during this time.

 It begs the question: are at-home professional haircuts and manicures really a safer alternative to going into the salon?
 And what will those appointments look like in terms of safety protocol?